sorphwer/sorphwer.github.io/_includes/privacy_statement.md

 3. **User Access Tracks**

    The name of the series of actions you performed while accessing a specific application (including mobile applications, web applications, applets, etc.) and in what order.
 Please note that some social networking platforms collect this information by default (including records of your visits, clicks on "likes", "retweets", "comments", etc.).
 In addition, payment records also belong to this type of information.
-4.

 4. **Web Access History**

    The request content of the web request you initiated when accessing a specific application (including mobile applications, web applications, applets, etc.).
 This includes the request time and header information.
 Please note that the headers may contain information about the operating system, IP address, and browser type you are using.
 You can use proxy access to hide your IP address.

+5. **Web interaction logs (with Google Analytics enabled)**

+   The web requests you initiate when accessing a specific web application, device model, access address, browsing page URL, page interaction history.
+Please note that this information is not associated with any other websites, used for commercial purposes or to track your personal behavior.
+You may use proxy access to hide your IP address, use anonymous mode or other means to prevent the collection of this data.

 其他**特定的信息收集**场景，对应的信息只会在该场景被收集，以下简称为**B**类信息：